barseghyanartur/django-dash/README.rst

 Demo
 ===============================================
-In order to be able to quickly evaluate the django-dash, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
+In order to be able to quickly evaluate the `django-dash`, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
 Follow the instructions below for having the demo running within a minute.

-Grab the latest `django_dash_example_app_installer.sh`
+Grab the latest `django_dash_example_app_installer.sh`:

     $ wget https://raw.github.com/barseghyanartur/django-dash/stable/example/django_dash_example_app_installer.sh

+Create a new- or switch to existing- virtual environement:

+    $ virtualenv dash

+    $ source dash/bin/activate

-Create a new- or switch to existing- virtual environement, assign execute rights to the installer and run the `django_dash_example_app_installer.sh`.
+Assign execute rights to the installer and run the `django_dash_example_app_installer.sh`:

     $ chmod +x django_dash_example_app_installer.sh